 One of the most distressing situations any individual can face is criminal drug charges.
 In these circumstances, it is vital to have a lawyer who will support and help you.
 At Tommalieh Law we know the scope and magnitude of a drug possession charge.
-Therefore, all of our attorneys specialize in dealing with these types of situations to get our clients a positive resolution, regardless of the charges.
+Therefore, all of our Aurora drug charge lawyers specialize in dealing with these types of situations to get our clients a positive resolution, regardless of the charges.

-If you would like more information about how our attorneys can help you in your case, please do not hesitate to contact us immediately at (708) 232-0017.
+If you would like more information about how our attorneys can help you in your case, please do not hesitate to contact a criminal defense lawyer immediately at (708) 232-0017.
 Also, keep in mind that for your convenience, we offer free consultations to evaluate your case.

 On this page